 HOW DO I IDENTIFY THE DIFFERENT LUCANUS SPECIES?

-If you still have trouble identifying these specimen don’t hesitate to ask for help from the country responsables.
+If you still have trouble identifying these specimens don’t hesitate to ask for help from the country responsables.
 When monitoring a transect, it can be extremely difficult to determine the different Lucanus species, specially when an animal is in flight!
 In this case you can note the unidentified specimen as Lucanus spec.

 INTERACTIVE SPECIES DISTRIBUTION MAP

 A trained eye might distinguish these different species mainly based on their general form but this might be more difficult for people that have never tried to distinguish these species.
-A first ting to look at is the number of antennal lamella at the end of the antenna.
-L. cervus has in general 4, but 5 can rarely occur and 6 or 7 are very exceptional.
+A first thing to look at is the number of antennal lamella at the end of the antenna.
+Lucanus cervus has in general 4, but 5 can rarely occur and 6 or 7 are very exceptional.
 Only in Greece, Bulgaria and the European part of Turkey, populations occur with entirely or predominantly 6 lamella (the so called turcicus form).
 This species has the largest variability in size (M: 25-92mm, F: 27-50mm).
 The male mandibles are long compared to all the following species and has many denticles at the inner side.
 The large median tooth is positioned over the middle of the mandible and the apex (end) is mostly bifid (splitting in two end points).
 The body is slender and of a dull color.
 The pronotal side is not sinuate before the blunt posterior angle.